California law allows victims of crimes several ways to recover compensation for their losses. Victims (or in some cases, their family members) may:

 Under the delayed discovery rule, a victim can sue for childhood sexual abuse for up to three years after:

 The victim discovers that a psychological injury or illness that started in adulthood was, in fact, caused by childhood sexual abuse, or

 The victim reasonably should have discovered that such an injury or illness was caused by childhood sexual abuse.3

-"Certificates of merit" required is 26 years old or older at the time of filing the lawsuit
+"Certificates of merit" required if victim is 26 years old or older at the time of filing the lawsuit

 A plaintiff who wishes to take advantage of California's "delayed discovery" rule must provide "certificates of merit" from a mental health professional and a lawyer.